-Explaining how Honeywell takes customer input throughout the year and incorporates it into new product releases, Jason Bottjen from Valero, Experion Customer Advisory Board co-chair, noted that HPS sponsors 14 advisory boards, which host 350 customers from 24 countries.
-Bottjen added that the Customer Advisory Board (CAB) is introducing a new virtual CAB this year, with online surveys where customers can interactively provide input each month at www.letstalkprocesscontrol.com.
+Explaining how Honeywell takes customer input throughout the year and incorporates it into new product releases, Jason Bottjen from Valero, the Experion Customer Advisory Board Co-Chair, noted that HPS sponsors 14 advisory boards that host 350 customers from 24 countries.
+Bottjen added that the Customer Advisory Board (CAB) is introducing a new “virtual CAB” this year, with online surveys where customers can interactively provide input each month at www.letstalkprocesscontrol.com .

 Urso also noted that Honeywell has no plans to set an “end of life date” for either the C200 controller or the TDC 3000.

 “Honeywell looks at the DCS with a 30-year timeframe in mind,” Urso said, “supporting incremental migration to new technologies when the customer is ready, with no downtime and preservation of intellectual property in the system.”